 Our latest news and announcements are contained in the posts at right.
 Float your mouse over the image to see the date of the post and click the image to read.

-For more information, please contact Director of Christian Education Tracey Harris.
+For more information, please contact Coordinator of Youth Ministries Amy Brooks.

 Confirmation classes meet three times per month, September through June, every other program year, to discuss in depth what it means to be Christian and to help young people form their decision about joining the Church.
 Field trips to local houses of worship of other faith traditions and weekend retreats deepen and enrich this time of spiritual journey and reflection.